VengeTH/Traffic-Management-System/DESIGN_SYSTEM_VISUAL.md

 ---

-*This visual guide provides a comprehensive overview of the Las Piñas Traffic System design system.
+*This visual guide provides a comprehensive overview of the E-VioPay design system.
 Use this as a reference for maintaining consistency across all components and pages.*